Vyral/jeff-riber/_posts/2024-07-09-exclusive-interview-michael-linehan-from-aurora-builders.md

 {% include excerpt.html %}

-We, at Pursuit Real Estate have had the pleasure of interviewing Michael Lenahen from Aurora Builders.
-We're super excited to have him on board.
+We  had the pleasure of interviewing Michael Lenahen from Aurora Builders.
+We’re excited to share his work with you.
 Michael is a renowned local custom builder in Northeast Florida, known for his exceptional work.
 I must admit, I found myself secretly jealous as I browsed through the stunning custom homes they've built, dreaming that one day, I'll be calling Michael to build a house for me.

 **To learn how long he has been in the business and how his journey has been, check out the video above or skip to each topic using the timestamps provided:**